louisepaul75/py-erp/docs/features/product_image_sync.md

 5. Track the number of images added, updated, and products affected
 6. Update the sync log with the results

+### Individual Record Processing

+The sync process uses individual record creation and updates rather than bulk operations to ensure proper ID generation:

+1. For new images:
+   - Each image is saved individually using `image.save()`
+   - This allows Django's ORM to handle ID generation correctly
+   - Error handling is implemented to catch and log any issues with individual records

+2. For existing images:
+   - Each image is retrieved from the database and updated individually
+   - Changes are saved with `image.save()` rather than bulk updates
+   - This approach ensures proper database sequence usage

+3. Primary flag updates:
+   - After processing individual images, primary flags are updated
+   - First, all primary flags are reset for affected products
+   - Then, primary flags are set for front Produktfotos

+This approach ensures database integrity and proper ID sequence usage, preventing potential ID conflicts that could occur with bulk operations.

 ## Logging

 The synchronization process logs detailed information to help with troubleshooting: